Vaccinated Cruise Information

 Check In – On the day guests board our vessel:

 - The Big Three – We can’t emphasize this enough … “Wash Hands, Wear A Mask, and Physically Distance.”
 This is especially important while traveling to join us for your amazing adventure!

 - Mask Use – Mask use is required for unvaccinated children but is not required for fully vaccinated and tested adults.
 Guests who prefer to wear masks are welcome to do so.

 - Sanitize Public Areas and Adventure Gear – If it is on the boat, it is getting cleaned regularly.
 Crew sanitize touchpoints throughout the vessel at least every four hours.
 To the maximum extent possible, guests will be issued their own adventure and protective gear for use throughout the cruise (life jackets, boots, masks etc.).
 Crew members will sanitize all common-use adventure and protective gear daily.

-Onboard Testing – Each vessel will have the capability to administer and analyze onboard COVID-19 rapid molecular tests.
+Onboard Testing – Each vessel will have the capability to administer and analyze onboard COVID-19 rapid molecular tests if needed enroute.

 *This policy does not apply to the Galapagos Islands.
 Please see link below for specific COVID-19 policy for Ecuador and the Galapagos Islands.

-*UnCruise Adventures has instituted a $97 COVID-19 service fee for each guest based on our protocols and associated costs for all COVID-19 enhancements.
+*UnCruise Adventures has instituted a $97 COVID-19 surcharge for each guest based on our protocols and associated costs for all COVID-19 enhancements.